Skip to main contentA logo with &quat;the muse&quat; in dark blue text.

 Today, she’s Assistant Vice President of IT Engineering at The Hartford, where she’s driven to make a difference within the insurance company and in the broader tech community.

-She explains how The Hartford actively nurtures tech talent, and why she founded the business-led, Women in Technology program.
+She explains how The Hartford actively nurtures tech talent, and why she founded the business-led Women in Technology program as a networking community open to all employees across the company, prioritizing professional support, growth, advancement, and networking.

-What are your core responsibilities of your role?
+What are the core responsibilities of your role?
 Why does this work appeal to you?

 I oversee the company’s platform for providing technology services.
 I focus on transforming how employees work, emphasizing digital transformation using automation, integration, and machine learning.
 I also lead a technology resiliency and recovery team.